-The College has invested in new online health and safety systems and training, readily accessible by all staff.
-The results of this investment are clear to see with the rising trend of reported incidents.
+The College investment in online health and safety systems and training, readily accessible by all staff is clear to see.
 This has fostered a positive health and safety culture with an increased staff awareness of reporting all accidents and incidents, including near misses.
 The information available has also enabled staff to be proactive in their approach, identifying key risk areas and mitigating these.